VedantGabhane/Tweets-Classifier/README.md

-# Tweets Classifier Whether it id Disaster or Not
+# Tweets Classifier Whether it is Disaster or Not